Skip to main content

 7 things you can’t keep in a self-storage unit

-Some storage units specialise in items like stamps, antiques, fine wines and fine art and can offer the right conditions for these precious items.
-But any bullion, jewellery, deeds, bonds and securities are best kept in a bank vault rather than a self-storage unit as they merit extra security.
-Although The Royal Mint has some guidance if you want to store your bullion at home.
+Bullion, high-value jewellery, deeds, bonds and securities are best kept in a bank vault, rather than a self-storage unit as these high-value items merit extra security.
+However, the Royal Mint has some guidance if you want to store your bullion at home.

 2. You can’t keep food in a storage unit